Q: What is AWS Glue?

 - Improve processing efficiency.
 In many cases, a data stream contains records of different schemas.
 The Schema Registry enables applications that read from data streams to selectively process each record based on the schema without having to parse its contents, which increases processing efficiency.

 Q: What data format, client language, and integrations are supported by AWS Glue Schema Registry?

-The Schema Registry supports Apache Avro data schemas and Java client applications, and we plan to expand support to non-Avro and non-Java clients.
+The Schema Registry supports Apache Avro and JSON Schema data formats and Java client applications.
+We plan to continue expanding support for other data formats and non-Java clients.
 The Schema Registry integrates with applications developed for Apache Kafka, Amazon Managed Streaming for Apache Kafka (MSK), Amazon Kinesis Data Streams, Apache Flink, Amazon Kinesis Data Analytics for Apache Flink, and AWS Lambda.